+Is cash-out refinancing right for you?
 Thanks to the wide variety of different mortgage products available on the market place, you can choose many different types of mortgages to find the perfect loan for your situation.

-- You want to use a cash out refinance to pay off high interest debts so you can consolidate them with your mortgage
+- You want to use a cash-out refinance to pay off high interest debts so you can consolidate them with your mortgage.

-- You can afford the change in payment associated with your new cash out refinance mortgage
+- You can afford the change in payment associated with your new cash-out refinance mortgage.

-- If considering a cash out refinance for a vacation home, an investment property, or any other type of second home, you have at least 25 percent equity
+- If considering a cash-out refinance for a vacation home, an investment property, or any other type of second home, you have at least 25 percent equity.

-- Your credit score is at least 620 for a traditional mortgage
+- Your credit score is at least 620 for a traditional mortgage.

 - You have made all your mortgage payments on time for at least the last 12 months

-With a new mortgage loan, your interest rate may change or stay the same, but in most cases, you should expect to pay a slightly higher interest rate with a cash out refinance mortgage than with a rate or term refinance.
+With a new mortgage loan, your interest rate may change or stay the same.
+In most cases, you should expect to pay a slightly higher interest rate with a cash-out refinancing mortgage than with a rate or term refinance.

 Sometimes, you may even receive a lower interest rate than you are paying on your current mortgage, but that varies depending on current interest rates and the rates when you originally took out your mortgage.